Rep. Tim Moore Buys Ford Motor (NYSE:F) Shares

 Ford Motor Dividend Announcement

-The firm also recently announced a quarterly dividend, which will be paid on Monday, March 3rd.
-Shareholders of record on Tuesday, February 18th will be issued a dividend of $0.15 per share.
-This represents a $0.60 annualized dividend and a yield of 6.33%.
+The company also recently announced a quarterly dividend, which will be paid on Monday, March 3rd.
+Stockholders of record on Tuesday, February 18th will be paid a $0.15 dividend.
+This represents a $0.60 dividend on an annualized basis and a dividend yield of 6.46%.
 The ex-dividend date is Tuesday, February 18th.
-Ford Motor’s payout ratio is 41.10%.
+Ford Motor’s payout ratio is presently 41.10%.

-F has been the topic of several analyst reports.
-Barclays lowered Ford Motor from an “overweight” rating to an “equal weight” rating and cut their target price for the company from $13.00 to $11.00 in a research note on Wednesday, January 22nd.
-Jefferies Financial Group lowered shares of Ford Motor from a “hold” rating to an “underperform” rating and reduced their price objective for the stock from $12.00 to $9.00 in a research note on Monday, December 16th.
-JPMorgan Chase & Co. lowered their target price on shares of Ford Motor from $14.00 to $13.00 and set an “overweight” rating for the company in a research note on Friday, February 7th.
-Deutsche Bank Aktiengesellschaft cut their price target on shares of Ford Motor from $11.00 to $10.00 and set a “hold” rating on the stock in a report on Wednesday, October 30th.
-Finally, Royal Bank of Canada decreased their price objective on Ford Motor from $10.00 to $9.00 and set a “sector perform” rating for the company in a report on Thursday, February 6th.
-Three analysts have rated the stock with a sell rating, ten have issued a hold rating and four have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, Ford Motor currently has an average rating of “Hold” and an average target price of $11.89.
+A number of research analysts recently weighed in on the company.
+JPMorgan Chase & Co. reduced their price objective on Ford Motor from $14.00 to $13.00 and set an “overweight” rating for the company in a research report on Friday, February 7th.
+Wolfe Research reaffirmed an “underperform” rating on shares of Ford Motor in a research report on Thursday, December 5th.
+Sanford C. Bernstein lowered Ford Motor from an “outperform” rating to a “market perform” rating and set a $11.00 price objective for the company. in a research report on Thursday, November 7th.
+BNP Paribas raised Ford Motor to a “hold” rating in a research report on Monday, February 10th.
+Finally, Royal Bank of Canada reduced their price objective on Ford Motor from $10.00 to $9.00 and set a “sector perform” rating for the company in a research report on Thursday, February 6th.
+Three research analysts have rated the stock with a sell rating, ten have assigned a hold rating and four have issued a buy rating to the stock.
+According to data from MarketBeat.com, the company currently has an average rating of “Hold” and a consensus price target of $11.89.

 About Representative Moore